Sundaland: Early research

 The name "Sunda" goes back to antiquity, appearing in Ptolemy's Geography, written around 150 AD.
 In an 1852 publication, English navigator George Windsor Earl advanced the idea of a "Great Asiatic Bank", based in part on common features of mammals found in Java, Borneo and Sumatra.

 Explorers and scientists began measuring and mapping the seas of Southeast Asia in the 1870s, primarily using depth sounding.
 In 1921 Gustaaf Molengraaff, a Dutch geologist, postulated that the nearly uniform sea depths of the shelf indicated an ancient peneplain that was the result of repeated flooding events as ice caps melted, with the peneplain becoming more perfect with each successive flooding event.
-Molengraaff also identified ancient, now submerged, drainage systems that drained the area during periods of lower sea level.
+Molengraaff also identified ancient, now submerged, drainage systems that drained the area during periods of lower sea levels.

 The name "Sundaland" for the peninsular shelf was first proposed by Reinout Willem van Bemmelen in his Geography of Indonesia in 1949, based on his research during World War II.
 The ancient drainage systems described by Molengraaff were verified and mapped by Tjia in 1980 and described in greater detail by Emmel and Curray in 1982 complete with river deltas, floodplains and backswamps.